MikhCher/Java_Games/README.md

 - **D** - to move your car to the right

-If you crash into a white car, you will get the number of points scored on the screen and the game will be over.
+If you crash into a white car, you will get the number of points scored on the screen, and the game will be over.

 ![](CarCrash.gif)